sukritsingh/sukritsingh.github.io/content/side-projects/_index.md

 description: "Latest updates and articles"
 ---

-Sometimes I like to tinker with doing a variety of different ideas or mappings.
+Sometimes I like to tinker with a variety of different things.
-Here are posted some collection of those efforts, some of which are embedded:
+Compiled here are some of those efforts, some of which are embedded:
 {{< cards >}}
   {{< card link="/side-projects/thesis/"
   title="My thesis in HTML"